Note: All ceremonies are free to attend.

 Helpful recipes: South Indian, North Indian

-In 2017, Sri Somesvara Temple will be performing the Satyanarayana Puja on Ekadashi days.
+Sri Somesvara Temple will be performing the Satyanarayana Puja on full moon days.
 Please join us for this powerful ceremony on these auspicious days.
-If you are interested in performing this Puja, please schedule in advance for either Ekadashi or full moon day.
+If you are interested in performing this Puja, please schedule in advance.

 At the end of the Puja, five stories about the benefits of the Satyanarayana Puja are read along with their deeper meaning.
 According to the scriptures, during Kaliyuga, the benefit that one receives by hearing the Satyanarayana stories are enormous.